flexatone/present-df-typing/doc/dft/slides.md

 <v-clicks depth="3">

 - Pandera
-    - Offers alternative subclasses that are generic
-    - DataFrames must be defined with a Schema class
+    - DataFrames must be defined with a Schema `class`
-    - Pretends Pandas DataFrames are immutable
+    - Type DataFrames with these schemas
-- Even if third-party tools exist, is it sensible?
+- Even if third-party tools exist, is doing this with Pandas sensible?

 </v-clicks>
 </Transform>